dotariel/project-euler/README.md

 test-driven approach.

-How to produce the result of a single problem
+Run Single Problem
 ======================
+To execute the result for a single problem,

 `ant run -Dproblem.number=01`